 Let’s take a look at how these Brew Guides are driving all that traffic—and what you can learn from Blue Bottle Coffee’s approach.

 Inside the Brew Guides

 In addition to a semi-regular blog, Blue Bottle Coffee is building a library of guides for coffee preparation.
-It’s a small collection of tutorials for making the perfect cup of coffee using various brewing methods—from the tried-and-true coffee maker to the mad scientist’s siphon.
+It’s a small collection of tutorials for making the perfect cup of coffee using various brewing methods—from the tried-and-true French press to the mad scientist’s siphon.

 Each guide has a few elements in common:

 - Gorgeous photography